RowanKinross/RowanKinross/README.md

-- 👋 Hi, I’m @RowanKinross
+# Hey, I’m Rowan

-- 👀 I’m interested in ... not sure yet
+## I’m interested in
+How web development and technology can make powerful tools for positive change, particularly for charitable organisations and social enterprise.

-- 🌱 I’m currently learning Front-End Web development through a bootcamp
+## I’m currently learning
+Front-End Web development through a bootcamp (edX).

-- 💞️ I’m looking to collaborate on ... not yet
+## I’m looking to collaborate on
+Progressive social and environmental projects.

-- 📫 How to reach me ... here
+## How to reach me
+Here (@RowanKinross).

 <!---
 RowanKinross/RowanKinross is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.